Smash Products of Calabi-Yau Algebras by Hopf Algebras: Abstract

 \section{Abstract}

 Let $H$ be a Hopf algebra and $A$ be an $H$-module algebra.
-This article studies the smash product $A\sharp H$ in terms of Calabi-Yau duality.
-When the antipode of $H$ is invertible and $A$ and $H$ are homologically smooth, it is proved that $A\sharp H$ has Van den Bergh duality if and only if so have $A$ and $H$.
-Under the same condition, it is proved that if $A$ and $H$ are skew-Calabi-Yau, then so is $A\sharp H$, and a partial converse is given.
-When $A$ and $H$ are skew-Calabi-Yau, a Nakayama automorphism of $A\sharp H$ is expressed in terms of those of $A$ and $H$ using the concept of weak homological determinant.
-When $A$ is connected $\mathbb N$-graded and $H$ is Calabi-Yau, necessary and sufficient conditions for $A\sharp H$ to be Calabi-Yau are derived in terms of homological determinants.
-The results in this article are based on the study of the inverse dualising complex of $A\sharp H$ in the more general situation where $A$ is a dg algebra.
-In that setting, the article studies the interaction between taking the smash product with $H$ of a dg algebra and taking the (deformed) Calabi-Yau completion of a dg algebra.
+This article investigates when the smash product $A\sharp H$ is (skew) Calabi-Yau, has Van den Bergh duality or is Artin-Schelter regular or Gorenstein.
+In particular, if $A$ and $H$ are skew Calabi-Yau, then so is $A\sharp H$ and its Nakayama automorphism is expressed using the ones of $A$ and $H$.
+This is based on a description of the inverse dualising complex of $A\sharp H$ when $A$ is a homologically smooth dg algebra and $H$ is homologically smooth and with invertible antipode.
+This description is also used to explain the compatibility of standard constructions of Calabi-Yau dg algebras with taking smash products.